justinTsugranes/template_next-tailwind/README.md

 - \_document.js
 - index.js
 - [posts]
-  - blank mdx-sample page with links to next/mdx info.
+  - Blank mdx-sample page with links to next/mdx info.
     - Gray Matter installed.
 For adding graymatter to pages, neen to add a const requirement
+  - [id].js page - Generates static pages from the Posts directory
+    - There is some formatting in the Post object that pulls in formatting from styles/utils.module.css
+  - Date formatting is automatic from date-fns and has a 'data'.js' file in the components directory.

 #### Public